 One of the things that can worry students and parents the most about planning for their next steps is being unsure of timelines and deadlines.
 Each school or college will have its own specific deadlines, but we have provided an overview to help you understand what needs doing and when.

-Last Term Research of Year 10 your options Talk to your school's careers Most apprenticeships lead if your child advertised from January/February has an EHCP Sixth forms/college applications open (check their websites for deadlines) Apply!
-First Term Second Term of Year 11 of Year 11 Attend open evenings
+Research your options

+Most apprenticeships

+advertised from January/February

+Sixth forms/college applications open

+(check their websites for deadlines)

+First Term of Year 11